spinnaker/spinnaker.github.io/setup/quickstart/halyard-gce.md

 > :warning: You need to SSH into the Halyard host VM from your local
 > workstation; SSHing from [Cloud Shell](https://cloud.google.com/shell/), a
-> Chrombook, or another VM won't open the necessary SSH tunnels that will allow your local
+> Chromebook, or another VM won't open the necessary SSH tunnels that will allow your local
 > web browser to access Spinnaker.

 ```bash